ahnaf-khan-82/gam531nsa-aakhan82/Assignment  1/README.md

-# Assignment 1 - OpenTK Graphics Project
+# Assignment 1 OpenGL Setup & First Render

 ## Overview
 This project is built using **OpenTK**, a low-level C# library for OpenGL, OpenAL, and OpenCL.